 We enjoyed the show, it was a little bit different as it featured some historical dances, though it looked pretty much the same as usual to our untrained eye.

 After another 2.8 mile walk home we were pleased to put our feet up.
 Most of the leg work, quite literally has been done today.
-This evening we have been joined by a number of Spanish motorhomers for their noisy Friday, Saturday weekend.
+This evening we have been joined by a number of Spanish motorhomers for their noisy Friday and Saturday weekend.